Technical requirements for online classes

 - Kaltura—streams video lectures

 - McGraw-Hill Connect, Pearson MyLab, Wiley-Plus, WebAssign—homework manager programs provided by publishers

-This means that if your course has proctored exams, items on electronic reserve, lecture videos, and/or the use of homework manager programs, you will be unable to access those materials by using the Canvas app for mobile devices.
+This means that if your class has proctored exams, items on electronic reserve, lecture videos, and/or the use of homework manager programs, you will be unable to access those materials by using the Canvas app for mobile devices.
 The university provides access to borrow equipment.
 Please see the library’s Lendable Technology webpage for more information.

 Motivation and organization are necessary skills required for online learning.
 Students must organize themselves for every aspect of class, including submitting assignments by the indicated deadlines and scheduling and taking tests within the designated time frames.
-Although online learning provides a flexible modality of study, the rules for successful completion are rigid.
+Although online courses provide a flexible modality of study, the rules for successful completion are rigid.
 Therefore, accommodations cannot be made when students deviate from the expectations as stated on the course site.

 If you are registered for an online class, it is assumed that you have the basic computer skills necessary for participating in and completing a class online.
 Knowing how to use email and navigate the Internet is essential.
 Familiarity with your computer, its programs and its operating system will help you succeed as an online student.
 Students must be able to send messages to their instructor, upload attachments, post assignments, communicate with other students and navigate the course site.
 Your instructor should not be relied upon as a technical tutor for the class.